Cumbre Vieja de La Palma, Canary IslandsLava Volume 0 m3/s Total m3

-The Cumbre Vieja (Spanish pronunciation: [ˈkumbɾe ˈβjexa]; meaning "Old Peak") is an active volcanic ridge on the island of La Palma in the Canary Islands, Spain.
+The Cumbre Vieja (meaning "Old Peak") is an active volcanic ridge on the island of La Palma in the Canary Islands, Spain.
 The spine of Cumbre Vieja trends in an approximate north–south direction, and covers the southern half of La Palma, with both summit ridge and flanks pockmarked by over a dozen craters.

-The latest eruption, currently ongoing, began on 19 September 2021 in a forested area of Las Manchas locality known as Cabeza de Vaca.
-Lava flows from the new vent soon reached inhabited areas; thousands of residents were evacuated, and thousands of buildings have since been destroyed.
-The previous two eruptions on the island were in the 20th century, in 1949 (Volcán San Juan) and in 1971 (Volcán Teneguía).
+The latest eruption began on 19 September 2021 in a forested area of Las Manchas locality known as Cabeza de Vaca.
+Lava flows from the new vent soon reached inhabited areas; thousands of residents were evacuated, and thousands of buildings wer destroyed.

-This eruption is causing tragedy for many locals.
+This eruption has caused tragedy for many locals.
 Here's how you can help them.

 If you appreciate what they do to keep our chatboards friendly and fun, please leave them a tip!